shrideio/shoebox/src/vault/README.md

 2. <a id="unseal-vault"></a>Unseal Vault

     - Navigate to vault._yourdomain.com_ to start the initial setup.
-It is recommended to have at least `5` _Key shares_ and `3` _Key threshold_ for the [key rotation](https://www.vaultproject.io/docs/internals/rotation.html).
+It is recommended to have at least `5` **Key shares** and `3` **Key threshold** for the [key rotation](https://www.vaultproject.io/docs/internals/rotation.html).
 Set the values and click [Initialize].

-    - After the root token and key shares are generated click the _Download keys_ link and download a json file containing the aforementioned tokens.
+    - After the root token and key shares are generated click the _Download keys_ link and download the json file containing the aforementioned tokens.
 Click [Continue to Unseal] to proceed with the setup.

       > IMPORTANT: Secure the file with tokens as the tokens will be used for accessing and managing the vault service.

     - Enter 3 out of 5 master key portions from the json file one by one to unseal the vault and click [Unseal] to proceed.

-    - Choose _Token_ as the authentication method and enter the root token from the downloaded json file, then click [Sign in] to log in.
+    - Choose **Token** as the authentication method and enter the root token from the downloaded json file, then click [Sign in] to log in.

 3. Enable KVv2 secrets engine